Front Door Sidelight: Your Complete Buyer's Guide

 This is where you balance style with substance.
 Wood doors offer a timeless, classic charm but often require more upkeep.
 Fiberglass is a durable, low-maintenance alternative that can mimic the look of wood.
 But for unmatched strength and security, it’s hard to beat steel.
 Modern steel doors provide a sleek, contemporary look and are incredibly resilient against weather and wear.
 They offer peace of mind without sacrificing style.
 Think about your climate, your home’s architectural style, and how much maintenance you’re willing to do when making your choice.

-Find the Right Glass for Privacy
+Choosing the Right Glass for Light and Privacy

 Sidelights are fantastic for letting natural light flood your entryway, but you don’t want to feel like you’re on display.
 This is where choosing the right glass comes in.
 Frosted, textured, or reeded glass patterns are perfect for obscuring the view from the outside while still keeping your foyer bright and welcoming.
 Beyond privacy, the right glass can also improve your home's energy efficiency by preventing heat loss.
 When you're looking at options, consider how they complement your door and the matching steel windows you might have elsewhere in your home.